saurabhshri/saurabhshri.github.io/_posts/2017-06-09-google-summer-of-code-week-1-the-beginning.md

 1. Setting-up the new server. 💻

 	As I mentioned in the last post, I was already done with setting-up my development environment.
 But I had made a request for a dedicated server of my own with root access and Carlos (CCExtractor Org admin, my co-mentor) got me one! :) It's a nice little server running Ubuntu Server.
 This was the first time I used such a vanilla version of linux.
 It's super light out of the box and has absolutely nothing (just the linux) installed.
-It was so much setting up the server according to my preferences.
-Carlos said to treat it like my own personal desktop!
+It was so much fun setting up the server according to my preferences.

     I also installed x2go in it so that I can also "visually" see the changes I am making.
 It's super-helpful while debugging.